CopyText/TextCopy/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a bug fix to help us improve
 ---

-**This project is supported by the community via [Patreon sponsorship](https://www.patreon.com/join/simoncropp).
-If you are using this project to deliver business value or build commercial software it is expected that you will provide support [via Patreon](https://www.patreon.com/join/simoncropp).
-If you do not feel this project is worth supporting, to ensure its long term existence, perhaps you should find an alternative tool or build the functionality yourself.**
+This project is supported by the community via [Patreon sponsorship](https://www.patreon.com/join/simoncropp).
+If you are using this project to deliver business value or build commercial software it is expected that you will provide support.

 Note: New issues raised, where it is clear the submitter has not read the issue template, are likely to be closed with "please read the issue template".
 Please don't take offense at this.
 It is simply a time management decision.
 If someone raises an issue, and can't be bothered to spend the time to read the issue template, then the project maintainers should not be expected to spend the time to read the submitted issue.
 Often too much time is spent going back and forth in issue comments asking for information that is outlined in the issue template.